yupeng0921/iproute2_learning/nstat.md

 status.
 They count the real frame number regardless the LRO/GRO.
 So for a same packet, you might find that IpInReceives count 1, but IpExtInNoECTPkts counts 2 or more.

+### additional explain
+The ip layer stastics are recorded by the ip layer code in kernel.
+I mean, if you send packet to a lower layer directly, Linux kernel won't recorded it.
+For exmaple, tcpreplay will open an AF_PACKET socket, and send packet to layer 2, although it could send an IP packet, you can't find it from the nstat output.
+Here is an
+exmaple:

+We capture the ping packet by tcpdump

+    ubuntu@nstat-a:~$ sudo tcpdump -w /tmp/ping.pcap dst 8.8.8.8

+Then run ping command:

+    ubuntu@nstat-a:~$ ping 8.8.8.8 -c 1

+Terminate tcpdump by Ctrl-C, and run 'nstat -n' to update the nstat history.
+Then run tcpreplay:

+    ubuntu@nstat-a:~$ sudo tcpreplay --intf1=ens3 /tmp/ping.pcap
+    Actual: 1 packets (98 bytes) sent in 0.000278 seconds
+    Rated: 352517.9 Bps, 2.82 Mbps, 3597.12 pps
+    Flows: 1 flows, 3597.12 fps, 1 flow packets, 0 non-flow
+    Statistics for network device: ens3
+            Successful packets:        1
+            Failed packets:            0
+            Truncated packets:         0
+            Retried packets (ENOBUFS): 0
+            Retried packets (EAGAIN):  0

+Check the nstat output:

+    ubuntu@nstat-a:~$ nstat
+    #kernel
+    IpInReceives                    1                  0.0
+    IpInDelivers                    1                  0.0
+    IcmpInMsgs                      1                  0.0
+    IcmpInEchoReps                  1                  0.0
+    IcmpMsgInType0                  1                  0.0
+    IpExtInOctets                   84                 0.0
+    IpExtInNoECTPkts                1                  0.0

+We can see, nstat only show the received packet, because the IP layer of kernel only know the reply of 8.8.8.8, it doesn't know what tcpreplay sent.

+At the same time, when you use AF_INET socket, even you use the SOCK_RAW option, the IP layer will still try to verify wether the packet is an ICMP packet, if it is, kernel will still count it to its stasticis and you can find it in the output of nstat.